Shengw3n/shengw3n.github.io/source/_posts/3-UBC-First-Year-EngCourses.md

 ### PHYS 158
 *Difficulty: ⭐⭐⭐⭐⭐*

-The hardest course in first year.
+The hardest course in the first year.
 PHYS 158 teaches you circuits and magnetism.
-There are a lot of contents and they are all not easy, so definitely start studying early.
-Even if you did horrible on your first 2 midterms, don’t give up because if you did well in the final the prof replaces your final course grade with your final exam grade. (**Note**: this is true for my year I’m not sure about yours)
+There are **a lot** of contents and none of them are easy, so definitely start studying early.
+Even if you did horrible on your first 2 midterms, don’t give up because if you did well in the final the professor replaces your final course grade with your final exam grade. (**Note**: this is true for my year I’m not sure about yours)

  - Resources:
-	- Watch this [Youtube Channel](https://www.youtube.com/@MichelvanBiezen/featured)  on any topic you don’t understand
+	- Watch this goated [Youtube Channel](https://www.youtube.com/@MichelvanBiezen/featured) on any topic you don’t understand

 - Workload:
 	- Weekly reading quiz